esper-io/esper-client-py/docs/DeviceApi.md

 # **get_device_event**
 > InlineResponse2006 get_device_event(enterprise_id, device_id, latest_event)

-Fetch the latest registered device event from the Esper cloud servers, for one specified device.
+Fetch the latest device event registered by the Esper cloud servers, for one specified device.

 Returns a list of DeviceStatus objects.